 - The price-per-load is high.

-I know how important it is to choose the best detergent for cloth diapers (lest they get ruined), and after hours of research, this is the brand I chose.
-It worked as promised — rinsing out completely, not clogging the fibers, and getting the laundry completely clean.
+We know how important it is to choose the best detergent for cloth diapers, and after hours of research, this is the brand we recommend.
+It works as promised — rinsing out completely, not clogging the fibers, and getting the diapers completely clean.

-It can also be used in either hot or cold water, depending on the wash instructions of the fabrics you’re laundering.
-It’s biodegradable and contains no fillers, dyes, or brighteners which can all cause skin irritation on your little one’s bum.
-Plus it’s plant-based and cruelty-free.
+It can also be used in either hot or cold water, depending on the care instructions of the fabrics you’re laundering.
+It’s biodegradable and contains no fillers, dyes, or brighteners, which can all cause skin irritation on your little one’s bum.
+Plus, it’s plant based and cruelty free.

 - Safe and effective for cloth diapers.